otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing-render-deployment.md

 ### Task Three (Independent Research)

-Create a new test file in the `test` directory named `01-department.test.js`.
-Implement 15 tests.
-Make sure you cover the main HTTP methods (GET, POST, PUT, DELETE) for a department as well as validation, filtering, and sorting.
+Create two new test files in the `tests` directory named `02-department.test.js` and `03-course.test.js`.
+Implement 10 tests for each.
+Make sure you cover the main HTTP methods (GET, POST, PUT, DELETE) as well as validation, filtering, and sorting.

 ---